4HBYTES/payment/README.md

 ## Some goals/wanted features:

- * Create functionnal tests and run them separately from the unit tests (local postgres instance)
+ * Create functionnal tests and run them separately from the unit tests

 ## Installation